MonSSteRFF/simpleClassName/README.md

 ## Docs

 import the cn function from the library and use it in your react components\
-can be used with multiple params, arrays, functions, objects, and included arrays
+can be used with multiple params, arrays, functions, objects, and included arrays\
+that's all, just use simple class name

 ##
 #### Example.scss